-The function $\log g(s)$, on the conditions of the theorem, has no singularities in the circle $|s|\le r\gamma $.
-Therefore, it is enough to prove an existence of such an element $\theta $, satisfying the conditions of the lemma 3, that
+The function $\log g(s)$ in the conditions of the theorem has no singularities in the disc $|s|\le r\gamma $.
+Therefore, it is enough to prove an existence of a such element $\theta $, satisfying the conditions of the lemma 3, that

 A series (2) of the work [4, p.241] we define as

 supposing $2\pi \varphi _{k} $ to be an argument of the coefficient $a_{p_{k} }^{1} $.
 We have:

 and using decomposition of the logarithmic function into power series, we get